 Frames, ticks, titles, and labels

-parameter that all plotting methods of
+parameter that most plotting methods of the

 By default, PyGMT does not add a frame to your plot.
 For example, we can plot the coastlines of the world with a Mercator projection:

 frame="af") adds the default GMT

 frame style and automatically determines tick labels from the plot region.

 In GMT the tick labels are called annotations.